bparanj/crystal/electronics/zettel/passive-component.md

 c) Disconnect the battery and connect the LED to the capacitor.
 d) Observe the LED light up and gradually dim as the capacitor discharges.
 e) This demonstrates the capacitor's ability to store and release energy without generating it.

+PENDING

+Is this experiment already in experiments folder.
+If so, merge this section:

 4. How do inductors behave as passive components?